 - Sunken eyes, cheeks or face

-- Faster breathing rate or higher pulse than usual.
+- Faster breathing or higher pulse than normal

-- Less elastic skin: If you pinch the skin on your arm or belly and hold it for a few seconds, then pull it slightly and release it, it does not immediately return to its original position.
-A visible skin fold remains.
+- Less elastic skin: When you pinch some of the skin on the arm or belly and let go, it doesn't immediately bounce back to its original position.
+Instead, a small visible skin fold remains.

-- Older people might also have chest pain or muscle cramps.
+- Older people may sometimes have chest pain or muscle cramps.

-Where can you find reliable information about overseas travel?
+Where can you find reliable health information for overseas travel?